Abiral-2724/MednutrD/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin feature-name`.
 5. Open a pull request.

----

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-Feel free to customize the above file further according to your specific requirements!